MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-deployment.md

 For more information about Azure Purview catalog roles, see [Role-based access control in Azure Purview's data plane](/azure/purview/catalog-permissions)

-Review the following list of personas involved in an data management and analytics scenario deployment.
+Review the following list of personas involved in an cloud scale analytics deployment.
 Assign them the relevant Azure Purview roles so they can contribute in the success of the program:

 | Persona | Role | Recommended Azure Purview role |
 |---|---|---|